abhinandanramesh/AdWords-Placement-Optimization-via-Online-Bipartite-Graph-Matching/README.md

 An AdWords Placement Optimization/Evaluation System through Graph Mining algorithms

 The objective is to maximize the amount of money received from the advertisers.
 We have used Grredy, MSVV and Balance algorithms for the system evaluation.

+Please refer the PDF file for further details.